-1.1.3.
-Taking action to enable all children and adults at risk to have the best outcomes and for children to enter adulthood successfully supported by a curriculum which will develop children's, young people's and adults' understanding, awareness and resilience of participating safely in a modern British community.
+1.1.6. taking action to enable all children and adults at risk to have the best outcomes and for children to enter adulthood successfully supported by a curriculum which will develop children's, young people's and adults' understanding, awareness and resilience of participating safely in a modern British community

-1.1.4.
-Protecting children and adults from radicalisation and extremism through the implementation of the PREVENT duty.
+1.1.7. protecting children and adults from radicalisation and extremism through the implementation of the PREVENT duty.

-In addition, the College also recognises that some individuals are potentially at greater risk of harm or potential harm (both online and offline), due to their particular circumstances, e.g., but not limited to, Looked After Children, Care Leavers, Carers and asylum seekers.
+In addition, the College also recognises that some individuals are potentially at greater risk of harm or potential harm (both online and offline), due to their particular circumstances, e.g., but not limited to: